amirhosseinchoghaei/Pars/README.md

 1- Wait Time : Wait for User to Accept Call .(seconds)

-2- Interval : Space Between each Calls (seconds) Depended on Sip Trunk How Many Channels Support .
+2- Interval : Space Between each Calls (seconds) Depended on How Many Channels Support your Sip Trunk (multi calls)

 3- Caller ID : it's local caller id not matter What you Set ... !